lweasel/piquant/docs/commands.rst

 * ``--transcript-gtf``: The path to a GTF formatted file describing the transcripts that were simulated by FluxSimulator.
 This GTF file location must be supplied; however the specification can also be placed in the parameters file determined by the option ``--params-file``.
 The transcripts GTF file should be the same as were supplied to the ``prepare_read_dirs`` command (see :ref:`Prepare read directories <prepare-read-dirs>` above).
 * ``--genome-fasta``: The path to a directory containing per-chromosome genome sequences in FASTA-formatted files.
 This directory location must be supplied; however the specification can also be placed in the parameters file determined by the option ``--params-file``.
 The genome sequences should be the same as were supplied to the ``prepare_read_dirs`` command.
 * ``--nocleanup``: When run, quantification tools may create a number of output files.
 Unless ``--nocleanup`` is specified, the  ``run_quantification`` Bash script will be constructed so as to delete all of these, except those essential for *piquant* to calculate the accuracy with which quantification has been performed.
+* ``--plot-format``: The file format in which graphs produced during the analysis of this quantification run will be written to - one of "pdf", "svg" or "png" (default "pdf").

 Prepare for quantification (``prequantify``)
 --------------------------------------------